ScotGEM LaunchpadImportant things to do before coming to the University as an entrant on the ScotGEM (MB ChB) Programme

 There are a variety of suppliers and some special deals may be available after you arrive in St Andrews.

-If you do not already have a fob watch we have some for sale at a cost of £4.
-These can be purchased from Dr Lysa Owen in CLIC
+If you do not already have a fob watch we have some for sale and can be purchased from Dr Lysa Owen in CLIC